eddzio/Framer.js-with-instant-preview/README.md

 # Framer.js-with-instant-preview
 Use Framer.js with instant preview in browser in just a few steps with the help of Gulp, Sublime and BrowserSync

+Framer Library is an open source JavaScript framework for high fidelity prototyping.
+Learn more about it at: https://github.com/koenbok/Framer

 Want to learn Framer.js but don't have the budget for Framer Studio?